5/8/2025

 speaker

 Thank you, Jim.
 We saw solid order momentum across key solution areas in the quarter.
-Total orders increased 17% sequentially and 13% year over year, primarily driven by strength and HVAC applications for data centers and A&D programs.
-This translated into a heavy book to bill ratio, a healthy book to bill ratio of 1.04 times.
-Backlog was up 3% sequentially and while we continue to manage through foreign exchange pressures and customer inventory realignment, underlying demand across our core growth areas remains constructive.
+Total orders increased 17% sequentially and 13% year-over-year, primarily driven by strength in HVAC applications for data centers and A&D programs.
+This translated into a heavy book-to-bill ratio, a healthy book-to-bill ratio of 1.04 times.
+Backlog was up 3% sequentially, And while we continue to manage through foreign exchange pressures and customer inventory realignment, underlying demand across our core growth areas remains constructive.
 As we look ahead, our focus is clear, executing on our strategic roadmap with precision and agility.
-We recognize that the external environment remains fluid, geopolitical, regulatory, and economic uncertainties persist, but Allian is built for resilience.
+We recognize that the external environment remains fluid.
+Geopolitical, regulatory, and economic uncertainties persist, but Alliant is built for resilience.
 Our diverse customer base, global manufacturing footprint, and deep engineering expertise position us to respond decisively and adapt with competence.
-Our Simplify to Accelerate Now program is playing a central role in enabling operational leverage, aligning our business more closely with evolving customer needs, and positioning us for sustained value creation.
-For 2025, we are targeting an additional $6 to $7 million in annualized cost reductions with benefits expected to begin materializing later this year.
+Our simplified to accelerate now program is playing a central role in enabling operational leverage, aligning our business more closely with evolving customer needs, and positioning us for sustained value creation.
+For 2025, we are targeting an additional six to seven million in annualized cost reductions with benefits expected to begin materializing later this year.
 At the same time, we are taking proactive steps to address the shifting global trade environment, specifically evolving tariff policies and the restrictions on magnet exports from China.
-Given the mitigation strategies in place and those in progress, we believe our exposure is although it will require a strong focus from our team.
-To provide perspective, while our annual spend on China-sourced magnets is currently less than $8 million per year, only a small subset, approximately $1.5 million of that, is impacted by the new restrictions due to the heavy, rare earth materials.
-We have implemented a multi-prong mitigation strategy that includes partnering with suppliers outside restricted jurisdictions, actively managing export licensing requirements, increasing safety stock to protect against extended lead times, leveraging our global manufacturing footprint to ensure continuity, and most importantly, advancing motor technologies that significantly reduce or eliminate rare earth content without compromising performance.
+Given the mitigation strategies in place and those in progress, We believe our exposure is manageable, although it will require a strong focus from our team.
+To provide perspective, while our annual spend on China source magnets is currently less than $8 million per year, only a small subset, approximately 1.5 million of that, is impacted by the new restrictions due to the heavy rare earth materials.
+We have implemented a multi-pronged mitigation strategy that includes partnering with suppliers outside restricted jurisdictions, actively managing export licensing requirements, increasing safety stock to protect against extended lead times, leveraging our global manufacturing footprint to ensure continuity, and most importantly, advancing motor technologies that significantly reduce or eliminate rare earth content. without compromising performance.
 This proactive and disciplined approach not only protects continuity of supply, it strengthens customer trust, particularly in critical and regulated markets.
 From a tariff perspective, we don't expect a material impact going forward.
 In Q1, the effect of evolving tariff policies was minimal.
 Thanks to our global footprint and prior steps to align local manufacturing with local sales, we estimate that incremental tariff-related costs could be approximately $3 million at the high end for the remainder of the year before any mitigation efforts.
 These efforts will primarily focus on a combination of passing costs through to customers and supply chain optimization.
-Across the markets we serve, we are seeing signs that inventory adjustments are nearing completion.
-As we move toward midyear, we expect to see greater demand stability and improved order flow supported by both emerging growth opportunities and favorable long-term macro trends.
-Internally, we remain steadfast in our operating discipline, focus on cash generation and commitment to debt reduction, all while continuing to invest in the capabilities that define Alliant as a long-term partner of choice in motion, controls, and power technologies.
+Across the markets we serve, we are seeing signs that customer inventory adjustments are nearing completion.
+As we move toward mid-year, we expect to see greater demand stability and improved order flow, supported by both emerging growth opportunities and favorable long-term macro trends.
+Internally, we remain steadfast in our operating discipline, focused on cash generation and commitment to debt reduction, all while continuing to invest in the capabilities that define Alliant as a long-term partner of choice in motion, controls, and power technologies.
 Our goal is unchanged, sustainable, profitable growth that delivers value to our customers, our employees, and our shareholders.
 And with the foundation we have built and the momentum we are carrying, we are confident in our path forward.
-With that, operator, let's open the questions.
+With that, operator, let's open the line for questions.
 Thank you.

 speaker